-- In one of the Tex Avery MGM Cartoons starring George and Junior as dog catchers, they dress as fire hydrants to attract a dog they've been trying to catch.
+- In a cartoon starring George and Junior as dog catchers, they dress as fire hydrants to attract a dog they've been trying to catch.
 They end up being chased by every dog in town.

-- In the first Droopy cartoon, he walks behind a hydrant, and after a brief pause, walks out with a look of embarrassment on his face.
+- In the first Droopy cartoon, he walks behind a hydrant and, after a brief pause, walks out with a look of embarrassment on his face.

 - When J. P. Gottrockets wins custody of The Jetsons' dog Astro as his long-lost dog Tralfaz, he offers Tralfaz a living area littered with doggie bones and fire hydrants.

 - Dog City used fire hydrants as toilets.

 - The episode "Trespassing" has Dog getting extremely pissed off when another dog uses a fire hydrant that he already claimed as his own.
 He then forces Cat to stay with him at the hydrant all day and night until he confronts the dog who used it.